out-post/sentinel/res/manpages/purge.md

 ## OPTIONS

 `--amount amount`: The maximum amount of messages to delete.
 Please note that this does not dictate how many messages the bot **will delete**, but it will tell the bot _how many to delete until_.
-If `amount > 100`, messages will be `bulkDelete`d in chunks of 100.
+This option must be lower than 100.

 `--target target`: The target whose messages are to be deleted.